Seoul Philharmonic Orchestra

 The Seoul Philharmonic Orchestra (SPO) is a South Korean orchestra based in Seoul.
 Founded in 1945, it is one of the oldest orchestras in South Korea.
 Its first foreign tour came on a 1965 trip to Japan, followed by performances in Southeast Asia in 1977, the United States in 1982, 1986, and 1996, a 1988 tour of Europe before the Seoul Olympics that year, and a 1997 performance in Beijing.
-The Philharmonic is an incorporated foundation since 2005.
+The Philharmonic has been an incorporated foundation since 2005.

 Overview

 Founded in January 1948, the Seoul Philharmonic Orchestra has a longer history than any other Korean orchestra.
 In February 1948, the orchestra held its opening concert, conducted by Seong-Tae Kim.
 In October of the same year, the Seoul Philharmonic Society was formed to provide support for the orchestra.
 The society published the music monthly Philharmonie in the following year.
 After a subscription concert in the Seoul Civic Hall on July 25, 1950, the orchestra had to suspend its activities due to the outbreak of the Korean War, but resumed performance with the name of the Naval Symphony Orchestra, five months later.
 Its first foreign tour came on a 1965 trip to Japan, followed by performances in Southeast Asia in 1977, the United States in 1982, 1986, and 1996, a 1988 tour of Europe before the Seoul Olympics that year, and a 1997 performance in Beijing.
 The Philharmonic is an incorporated foundation since 2005.

 In August 1957, the Seoul Metropolitan Council passed "The Seoul Metropolitan Ordinances to Install a City-Run Orchestra," and the Naval Symphony Orchestra became the Seoul Philharmonic Orchestra, the first Korean orchestra funded by a government.
 The launching ceremony for the orchestra with triple winds took place in the city council's chamber.
 Saeng-Ryo Kim was appointed its first Chief Conductor.
 Since then, the SPO has helped the symphonies of Beethoven, Brahms, Mozart, and Tchaikovsky take root as a basic repertoire in the Korean music community.
 Through these concerts, Korean musicians such as Kyung-Sook Lee, Kun-Woo Paik, Kyung-Wha Chung, Dong-Suk Kang, and Myung-Whun Chung attained increased recognition.

 With the aim of growing into a major orchestra, the Seoul Philharmonic Orchestra was re-launched as an incorporated foundation on June 1, 2005, and appointed Myung-Whun Chung as its Music Director (he had been Artistic Advisor in 2005).
 With Chung, in 2014, the Seoul Philharmonic made its debut at the BBC Proms.